Legal Resources and Advice regarding emigration and relocation from South Africa to the UK, USA etc.

 My Child was born out of wedlock: Her mother will not consent to her surname change and for me to be registered as her biological father.
 What can I do?
 It often happens that a child is registered at the Department of Home Affairs with the mother’s surname, and later the father wants the child to have his surname.
 The opposite is also true.
 This is when the child has the father’s surname, and the mother wants her to have her surname.
 This often happens in cases of children born out of wedlock, or in cases where the parents are divorced.
 So, what can a parent do to change the child’s surname?
 Read on to find out the answers below.
 Then there is the other scenario where the details of the father are not provided when registering the child with the Department of Home Affairs.
 One reason for this could be that the mother is not certain who the father is, or just does not want him to be associated with the child.
 Either way, that section of the child’s birth registration is left blank.
 Now, what can such a father, or child do under such a situation?
 We approached Advocate Muhammad Abduroaf, a Family Law Expert for some advice on this issue.
 Read on if you want to know more.
 What is a surname?
 A surname connects you to your family, ancestors and heritage.
 On a rare occasion, your last name can be an omen that you carry with you for the rest of your life.
 Each parent would prefer to have their offspring have their family name to connect their child to them.
 But sometimes, getting it right can be a challenge, especially if the child’s parents are not married and do not share the same surname.
 You may find the following articles interesting: How do I get full custody over my child?
 Parental Child Abuse in Custody Cases Relocate with a minor child.
 Parent Refusing Consent for a Passport Father being refused contact with his child!
 What are his rights as a Father?
 Father's Parental Responsibilities and Rights to his Child Urgent Access to your Children without a Lawyer Parenting Plans and the Law What happens in a custody dispute where one parent is mentally ill?
 How to win your child custody and access court case – Tips and Tricks Most people get married, and the wife ...

-Relocation consent Court Order for minor child to Qatar - Advocate Muhammad Abduroaf
+Relocation with my minor child to India, Jaipur (Consent and Refusal) – Advocate Muhammad Abduroaf

 Relocation of minor children from South Africa High Court Consent Application Example